Loss-K/Tamagotchi_Project/PycharmProjects/Tamagotchi/ReadMe.md

 plan to elevate this in some ways by adding some Machine Learning and potentially some AI functionality in the future.

 ###
 I did a BEFORE learning Wireframe attempt below.
-Will be learning the proper way to build a wireframe among the way.
+Will be learning the proper way to build a wireframe along the way.
 I will update this link when I do.
 See the wireframe here: https://www.figma.com/file/B47LkEHldEXhJPxGlfDnF5/Tamagotchi-Project?node-id=0%3A1
 ###